github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller.md

 The `maxRunners` and `minRunners` properties provide you with a range of options to customize your ARC setup.

-{% note %}
+> [!NOTE]

-**Note:** ARC does not support scheduled maximum and minimum configurations.
+> ARC does not support scheduled maximum and minimum configurations.
 You can use a cronjob or any other scheduling solution to update the configuration on a schedule.

-{% endnote %}

 #### Example: Unbounded number of runners